yalicee/be-read-me-a-story/README.md

 flask run
 ```

 By default the server will start on [http://127.0.0.1:5000](http://127.0.0.1:5000).
-If you want to run the server in debug mode, set set `FLASK_ENV=development` before starting Flask.
+If you want to run the server in debug mode, run `export FLASK_ENV=development` before starting Flask.

+## About

+Read Me A Story was created by Minimum Viable Panic as their final project in the [Northcoders](https://northcoders.com) coding bootcamp.

+Minimum Viable Panic are [Rob](https://github.com/RobParry6/), [Charlotte](https://github.com/321jellyfish/), [Alex](https://github.com/yangalexyangg/) and [Andy](https://github.com/akflds/).

+### Acknowledgements

+Thanks to August, Emily and the other Northcoders mentors for their support!